 • Your Weight

 Symptoms of Gallstones:

-Symptoms can appear suddenly or develop slowly over a period of years.
+Symptoms of gallstones can appear suddenly or develop slowly over a period of years.
 Most of the time these symptoms appear after a meal that is high in fat.

 • Sudden and rapidly intensifying pain in the upper right portion of your abdomen